Carrie Buck (politician): Political career

 Buck first became involved in politics in 2016, when she ran against incumbent Joyce Woodhouse in the 2016 Nevada State Senate elections as the Republican candidate for the 5th district.
 She lost by fewer than 500 votes and was considered as a potential candidate to replace Woodhouse in 2017 in a potential recall, but the effort failed to gain traction.

 By narrowly defeating Democratic opponent Kristee Watson, Buck became the only candidate to flip a State Senate seat from Democratic to Republican in the 2020 Nevada State Senate elections.
 As a state senator, Buck has proposed a bill that would have offered up to $10 million in tax credits for charter school donors to better fund facilities at Title I public charter schools.

+2026 Congressional Campaign

+Buck announced her congressional campaign in early 2025, seeking to represent Nevada's 1st congressional district.
+She is challenging incumbent Dina Titus.
+According to Federal Election Commission filings reported by local media, Buck raised a little under $500,000 during the early months of her campaign.